PHIL-1-BCC 20555 – Spring 26 – Online Asynchronous

 Student Learning Outcomes: Upon completion of this class, students will be able to do the following:

-General Student Requirements: Students are expected to come to class prepared to ask questions and participate in discussions.
-All readings and assignments should be completed by the beginning of class on the day they are listed here.
-This class is run as a lecture/discussion course.
-Students are responsible for all class material (even if they miss class).
-If you miss class, it is strongly advised that you ask a classmate for notes.
+General Student Requirements: All videos, readings and assignments should be completed by the end of the course.
+Students are responsible for all class material.
 It is your responsibility to ask if you missed something; it is not the instructor’s responsibility to remind you.
 Please read through the syllabus and plan ahead.

 Plagiarism will not be tolerated.
 Plagiarists, intentional or inadvertent, will receive a zero on the assignment in question; repeat offenders will get an F for the course and will be subject to college disciplinary action.
-Students are encouraged to review plagiarism policies in the current Vista College catalog.
-Attendance is mandatory.
-If you miss more than five classes, you will receive an F in the course.
-(Note: I do not distinguish between “excused” and “unexcused” absences; if you miss more than five classes, for any reason, you cannot pass the class.)
+Students are encouraged to review plagiarism policies in the current catalog.

 Disabled Student Program and Services (DSPS) are provided for any enrolled student who has a verified disability that creates an educational limitation that prevents the student from fully benefiting from classes without additional support services or instruction.
 Please let the instructor know if you require any support services or would like more information about DSPS.